netscaler/netscaler-k8s-ingress-controller/deployment/azure/README.md

-# Citrix CPX as an Ingress in Azure Kubernetes Engine
+# Citrix ADC CPX as an Ingress in Azure Kubernetes Engine

-This guide explains the deployment of Citrix CPX as an ingress in Azure Kubernetes Engine (AKS) in basic networking mode (kubenet).
+This guide explains the deployment of Citrix ADC CPX as an ingress in Azure Kubernetes Engine (AKS) in basic networking mode (kubenet).

 #### Prerequisites